prathamesh66/Discord_Clone/README.md

 # Discord Clone

 This is a web-based clone of the popular communication platform, Discord.
-The application allows users to chat, join servers, and engage in real-time conversations, simulating the core features of Discord.
+The application allows users to chat, join servers, and engage in real-time conversations, simulating the core features of Discord..

 ## Features